DeeNewcum/dotfiles/README.md

 Setup.pl is designed to be run repeatedly.
 Run setup.pl, manually fix the problems that it notes, run setup.pl...   and repeat until it doesn't report any issues.

-Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings:
+Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions:

-* **Symlink** — The easiest way.
+* **Symlink** — The most common way.
 For example: ~/.bashrc → ~/dotfiles/.bashrc

 * **Source** — Some file types can source another file.
 For example:  ~/.bashrc could include the line: